 Prior to the construction of any new source of air contaminants, or modification to existing sources, SWCAA must review the proposal in order to determine if the project will conform to the criteria generally associated with Best Available Control Technology (BACT).
 SWCAA's approval must be granted before any construction can legally take place.
-In order to help offset the cost of this review a \$300.00 filing fee is required with each application plus an additional review fee.
+In order to help offset the cost of this review a \$500.00 filing fee is required with each application plus an additional review fee.
 The additional amount is based upon the size and complexity of the source.

 After the Agency's review has been completed and SWCAA is satisfied that the proposal can be built in a manner that will not violate any portion of the State or Federal laws pertaining to air pollution, an order called a "Preliminary Determination" is issued.
 This document is sent to the Applicant and EPA.
-A public notice for the project is published in the local newspaper where the construction is intended to take place, announcing their plans.
-The document and its recommendations remain open for public input and comment for thirty days.
-The engineering staff then reviews it once again, including any public comments that may have been received.
+A public notice for the project is published on the agency's website and in the local newspaper where the construction is intended to take place, if the project is deemed significant.
+The website publication is intended to give the public advance opportunity to express an interest in the project.
+If a newspaper advertisement is also made, then the public is given 30 days to forward their comments on the project to SWCAA.
+The engineering staff then reviews the draft permit once again, including any public comments that may have been received.
 The public's input is then used in order to make the final approval determination.
 If the comments do not outweigh the initial preliminary determination results, "final approval" is granted.
 A copy is mailed to the U.S. Environmental Protection Agency and the original is sent to the Applicant.

-A total of 76 "Applications for Approval/Notices of Construction" were received during calendar year 2002.
-That number consisted of 37 Applications in Clark County, 21 in Cowlitz, 17 in Lewis, none in Skamania, and one in Wahkiakum County.
-Sixty-four Applications for Approval/Notices of Construction were given final approval in calendar year 2002.
+A total of 93 Permit Applications were received during calendar year 2005.
+That number consisted of 48 Applications in Clark County, 22 in Cowlitz, 21 in Lewis, one in Skamania and one in Wahkiakum counties.
+Eighty-six Air Discharge Permits and four Title V Air Operating Permits were given final approval in calendar year 2005.